Cetykon/magic-portfolio/DEPLOY.md

 ## Notes

-- The portfolio uses Next.js API routes (for OG image generation, etc.)
-- Netlify's Next.js plugin automatically handles serverless functions
+- This portfolio is configured for **static export** (no server-side functionality)
+- All pages are pre-rendered as static HTML files
-- Make sure to update `baseURL` in `src/resources/once-ui.config.ts` with your Netlify domain
+- Make sure to update `baseURL` in `src/resources/once-ui.config.ts` with your Netlify domain after deployment
+- The `out` folder contains all static files ready for deployment